-The MPASM assembler is a full-featured, universal macro assembler for all PICmicro MCUs.
+The MPASM Assembler is a full-featured, universal macro assembler for all PIC MCUs.

-The MPASM assembler generates relocatable object files for the MPLINK object linker, Intel[®] standard HEX files, MAP files to detail memory usage and symbol reference, absolute LST files that contain source lines and generated machine code and COFF files for debugging.
+The MPASM Assembler generates relocatable object files for the MPLINK Object Linker, Intel[®] standard HEX files, MAP files to detail memory usage and symbol reference, absolute LST files that contain source lines and generated machine code and COFF files for debugging.

-The MPASM assembler features include:
+The MPASM Assembler features include:

+- Integration into MPLAB IDE projects

+- User-defined macros to streamline

+assembly code

-- Integration into MPLAB IDE projects - User defined macros to streamline assembly code - Conditional assembly for multi-purpose source files - Directives that allow complete control over the assembly process
+- Conditional assembly for multi-purpose source files

+- Directives that allow complete control over the assembly process

-26.3 MPLAB C17 and MPLAB C18 C Compilers
+26.3 MPLAB C18 and MPLAB C30 C Compilers

-The MPLAB C17 and MPLAB C18 Code Development Systems are complete ANSI C compilers for Microchip's PIC17CXXX and PIC18CXXX family of microcontrollers.
+The MPLAB C18 and MPLAB C30 Code Development Systems are complete ANSI C compilers for Microchip's PIC18 and PIC24 families of microcontrollers and the dsPIC30 and dsPIC33 family of digital signal controllers.
 These compilers provide powerful integration capabilities, superior code optimization and ease of use not found with other compilers.